franz-deleon/OAuth2Provider/README.md

                 'allow_credentials_in_request_body' => true,
             ),

+            // c.
+Server Class - The concrete server class where the OAuth2 server is initialized.
+            //    You can override this by providing an fqns classname.
+            //
+            //    Defaults to: OAuth2Provider\Server
+            'server_class' => 'OAuth2Provider\Server',

             // ****************************************************************************************************************************
-            // ** Config variations are applied for 'grant_types', 'response_types', 'token_type', 'scope_util', 'client_assertion_type' **
+            // ** Optional config variations below are applied for 'grant_types', 'response_types', 'token_type', 'scope_util', 'client_assertion_type' **
             //
             // The config options are backed by a mapper class that supports configurations with different variations
             // or config formats for flexibility.
-As an example for the different variations below, a 'user_credentials' key is used for
+As an example for the different variations that you will see below, a 'user_credentials'
-            // demonstration on application of the 'grant_type' strategy.
+            // key is used for demonstration on application of the 'grant_type' strategy.
             //
-            // Again, the variations example below also applies for any strategies under the following server keys:
-            // 'grant_types', 'response_types', 'token_type', 'scope_util' and 'client_assertion_type'
             // ****************************************************************************************************************************
             'grant_types' => array(
                 // a.
 Using 'user_credentials' as hash key with a specific user storage